The maximal degree in random recursive graphs with random weights: Introduction

 \section{Introduction}

+A random recursive graph with random weights (WRG) is a family of growing random graphs that combine features of an inhomogeneous random graph, such as e.g.\ the Chung-Lu model, with random weights with those of a dynamical model that generalizes the classical model of random recursive trees.
+In the WRG model, we assign to every vertex a random, independent, non-negative vertex-weight and at each step of the evolution a new vertex is introduced to the graph and connected to a predecessor with probability proportional to the predecessor's vertex-weight.

+Similar to an inhomogeneous random graph, the random vertex-weight can be thought of as modelling the naturally inhomogeneous attractiveness of each vertex in the network.
+Unlike for the inhomogeneous random graph, which is a static model, we are also interested in describing the growth of the network.

-A random recursive tree (RRT) is a growing random tree model in which one starts with a single vertex, denoted as the root, and for $n\geq 2$, adds a vertex $n$ which is then connected to a vertex chosen uniformly at random among the vertices $\{1,\ldots,n-1\}$.
-Since the selection is uniform, this model is also known as the uniform attachment tree or uniform random recursive tree.
-Its multigraph counterpart known as uniform directed acyclic graphs (DAGs or uniform DAGs) was introduced by Devroye and Lu in~\cite{DevLu95} and allows for an incoming vertex to connect to $k$ predecessors.
-The RRT was first introduced by Na and Rapoport in $1970$~\cite{NaRap70} and has since attracted a wealth of interest, uncovering the behaviour of many of its properties, including, among others: the number of leaves, profile of the tree, height of the tree, vertex degrees and the size of sub-trees. \cite{SmyMah95} and the more recent~\cite{Drm09} provide good surveys on the topic.
+If the weights are taken to be deterministic and the same for every vertex, then the model reduces to the classical random recursive tree (RTT) or its multigraph counterpart known as the uniform directed acyclic graph (DAG or uniform DAG).
+The latter was introduced by Devroye and Lu in~\cite{DevLu95} and allows for an incoming vertex to connect to $k$ predecessors.
+The original RRT was first introduced by Na and Rapoport in $1970$~\cite{NaRap70} and has since attracted a wealth of interest, uncovering the behaviour of many of its properties, including, among others: the number of leaves, profile of the tree, height of the tree, vertex degrees and the size of sub-trees. \cite{SmyMah95} and the more recent~\cite{Drm09} provide good surveys on the topic.

-In this paper we study a more general model, the weighted recursive graph (WRG), which can be interpreted as a random recursive tree (or uniform DAG) in a random environment.
-Here, we assign to every vertex a random, independent non-negative vertex-weight and incoming vertices are connected to predecessors not uniformly at random but with a probability proportional to the vertex-weights.
-This generalisation has received far less attention overall, though it allows for much more diverse behaviour.
-Another type of weighted recursive trees was originally introduced by Borovkov and Vatutin in~\cite{BorVat06,BorVat206}, where the vertex-weights have a specific product-form, and in a general form in~\cite{HieIsl17} (general in the sense that the weights need not have the product form as in~\cite{BorVat06} and~\cite{BorVat206}).

-Recent work on weighted recursive trees includes~\cite{MaiBra19},~\cite{Sen19} and~\cite{PainSen21} where the profile and height of the tree are analysed as well as vertex degrees, together with~\cite{Iyer20}, in which degree distributions of many weighted growing tree models are studied and the weighted recursive tree is a particular example.
+Another important reference point for us are preferential attachment models, which are dynamic models where vertices are also not chosen uniformly, but instead are chosen with probability proportional to their degree.
+For a review of the recent literature, see~\cite{Hof16}.

+In this paper, the main question is to understand the influence of the random weights, which can be thought of as a random environment, on the well-known dynamics of the RRT.
+As a first step, we analyse the asymptotic degree distribution which we obtain as the limit distribution of a uniformly chosen vertex.
+In the random graph literature it is folklore that the tail behaviour of the degree distribution determines many of the features of the model, such as the asymptotics of the largest degree or typical distances.